redsio/Gamified-Testing-Software/README.md

 After the game is complete, you can go to review mode to see the specific questions that you answered incorrectly.

-The user's best score is saved for furute sessions.
+The user's best score is saved for future sessions.